tanxiao0611/SylQ-SV/README.md

 `python3 -m main 1 designs/benchmarks/buggy-or1200/or1200.F --use_cache=true --explore_time=300> out.txt`

+The expected output for the kick-the-tires test is a summary of the number of paths and branch points visited.
+The number of paths and branch points explored will vary based on your environment, but we saw around 50,000 paths exploredand 8,100 branch points explored.

 ## Run experiments

 1. 24-hour end-to-end symbolic exploration (w/ and w/o cache):